graearea/graearea.github.io/mirror-mounts.md

 ## How do they compare to the aluminium Eccles?
 I've seen the aluminium ones, and they're the real deal, nicely CNC'd.
 These are 3D printed, so they typically look like this:
 ![Both](/img/both.jpeg)

+The back side (bottom in this picture), often has some small irregularities, but this is the face that you can't see so it's not so big an issue.
+The front side has a pattern from the printing which you can make out in bright light.

 ## How do I order?
 you need to _very carefully_ measure the distance between _the centres_ of your top and bottom hinge mount holes and _the centre_ of the first hole on your current mirrors.
 Here is an example of measuring the bottom distance:
 ![Caliper](/img/calipers.jpeg)
-The best way to do this is with calipers or a ruler.
+The best way to do this is with calipers or a ruler, NOT a tape-measure.
 I need the measurements in mm.

 Once you have the measurements, <b>-->[use this form to order](https://docs.google.com/forms/d/e/1FAIpQLSdEiVhoQxi8kPbPvGLiXffP9oAIh_V-uYGKmPjTSUhbPW-OPA/viewform?usp=sf_link)<-- </b> I'll post them out.
 If you're happy, you send me the money, If you're not, you return them.